vxvbet/react-native-website/docs/signed-apk-android.md

 /usr/libexec/java_home
 ```

-It will output the directory of the JDK, which will look something like this:
+It will output the directory of the JDK, which will look something like this: [92 pkr game](https://92pkronline.com/) betting and earn

 ```shell
 /Library/Java/JavaVirtualMachines/jdkX.X.X_XXX.jdk/Contents/Home